jung-kurt/gofpdf/README.md

 implementations for dashed line drawing and generalized font loading.
 Stani Michiels provided support for multi-segment path drawing with smooth line joins, line join styles, enhanced fill modes, and has helped greatly with package presentation and tests.
+Templating is adapted by Marcus Downing from the FPDF_Tpl library created by Jan Slabon and Setasign.
 Bruno Michel has provided valuable assistance with the code.

 ##Roadmap